The difference between a library and a framework

 Real-World Scenario: Running PSPDFKit in Flutter

 On a recent Experimental Friday, I decided to put what I’d learned to the test and prepared for a long excruciating hacking session.
-Currently, the PSPDFKit React Native wrapper is alive and kicking, but it was not built in a day.
-Instead, it required a lot of time and dedication, as React Native does not offer direct support for integrating third-party libraries with low-level integration.
+Currently, the PSPDFKit React Native library is alive and kicking, but it wasn’t built in a day.
+Instead, it required a lot of time and dedication, as React Native doesn’t offer direct support for integrating third-party libraries with low-level integration.

 Meanwhile, Flutter was designed to provide full integration with the native host.

 Because a PSPDFKit hybrid technology needs to implement a package that calls into platform-specific APIs, the Flutter plugin serves this use case perfectly.
 As expected, based on my experience working with Flutter thus far, the documentation was rich in details and guided me along with every step.
 The Flutter wizard provided by IntelliJ even has the